ericclack/pygamezero_animals/doc/part1.rst

 Part 1
 ======

-In part 1 we're going to create our first new class first to model a single sheep, and then a whole flock.
+In part 1 we're going to create our first new class to model a single sheep, and then later a whole flock.

 Getting Started
 ---------------